Summer Festival Of The Arts

 How does Summer Festival Of The Arts spend its money?

 Summer Festival Of The Arts directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Summer Festival Of The Arts tax-deductible?